d4nQw3rty/space-travelers-hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+We would like to thank [SpaceX](https://docs.spacexdata.com/) for making this project possible. :spaceship:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>